 We have developed coral gardening techniques that are both effective and low cost, being featured on BBC and Discovery Channel, etc., and reported in the scientific literature.
 Working with communities we will conduct coral health workshops, and will begin a coral nursery program focusing on rescuing and cultivating fragments of the heat-adapted corals.
 We will also implement a parallel bounty program for removing the highly destructive and overabundant COTS, using them dried as chicken feed

 Communities will be empowered to save the lives of thousands of surviving corals that are resistant to warm water bleaching, but that can not survive the onslaught of over-abundant coral predators without help.
 These communities will restore patches of healthy corals to reefs by planting second generation climate-adapted corals of diverse species.
-Five villages in Fiji, or a total of 2,500 people, 2,000 people in Vanuatu, 700 people on Christmas island Kiribati will benefit
+Five villages in Fiji, or a total of 2,500 people, 2,000 people in Vanuatu, 700 on Christmas island Kiribati, and 3,000 in Tuvalu will benefit.

 The is our Facebook web page